JamieDawson/toolhouse-take-home/README.md

 5. run `npm i axios` to install the axios package.
 6. Inside the backend folder, run `py .\app.py` to run the backend server
 7. Inside the frontend folder, run `npm run start` to run the frontend server
+8. Test the app by pasting `Give me a description of how FizzBuzz works and then show me some code` into the text area and clicking the submit button.
+If everything is set up correctly, you should see a response below.

 ## The app being used: